-Sperm Mapping / Testicular Mapping / FNA Mapping
+Sperm Mapping, Also Known As Testicular Mapping or FNA Mapping

 Sperm Mapping is a technology invented by fertility Dr. Turek to “map” out the location of sperm in the testis.
 The technique is designed to benefit severely infertile men.
-It is a minimally-invasive, non-surgical procedure performed under local anesthesia in the office.
+It is a minimally-invasive, non-surgical procedure performed under local anesthesia in one of our clinics.

 With Sperm Mapping, Dr. Turek can determine if a man with azoospermia (no sperm in the ejaculate) is a candidate for sperm retrieval to have children.
 Sperm Mapping also helps to minimize invasive testis sperm retrievals and reduces the potential damage to the testis from these procedures.